 Each phase of the Lab is shaped according to the level of readiness of the participants and customised with their proposals in mind.
 Throughout the Lab, group activities including a mid-point sharing are conducted to support the participants’ learning as well as consultation and guidance offered as needed, on top of funding support for each phase.

-In the second phase, participants develop a prototype, proof of concept, work-in-progress experience, or minimum viable product, which will be shared as part of the final industry sharing.
+In the second phase, participants develop a prototype, proof of concept, work-in-progress experience, or minimum viable product.

 The 10 final participants are:

 Please download the file here for more details about how the Lab works.